Medical centres in the Netherlands

 Clinical Network for Trials in Dermatology

-The Clinical Network for Trials in Dermatology is a new network of dermatologists with strong interest in science and education, in which more than 170 dermatologists from academic hospitals and peripheral clinics participate.
+The Clinical Network for Trials in Dermatology is a new network of dermatologists with a strong interest in science and education, in which more than 170 dermatologists from academic hospitals and peripheral clinics participate.
 Clinical trials at CHDR regularly involve this collaborative network.
 Partners include the Leiden University Medical Center (LUMC), Erasmus University Medical Center (Rotterdam), the Free University Medical Center (Amsterdam), teaching hospitals and skin and beauty therapists.